 He looked over his shoulder.
 Everyone who had been crowded in his side of the alley and the alley opposite now sat scattered there.
-Just a step in front of him crouched Francis who was pulling his hand away from a patch of glowing tangerine light on the roof that was dimming into black.
+Just a step in front of him crouched Francis who was pulling his hand away from a patch of dimming tangerine light on the roof.

 Another gate.
 Another save.
 Doctors were all about saving lives, Nico mused, but here Francis was doing that work.
 At this thought, Nico grimaced and recalled the Transmutationist Renée’s conducting.
 An indescribable sense of discontent bubbled in his chest.